fibo/fibo.github.io/_posts/2013-12-04-how-to-collect-netezza-history.md

 ### List databases that collect history

-To know which database are currenty collecting history, run this query
+To know which database are currently collecting history, run this query

 ```sql
 SELECT datname FROM _T_DATABASE WHERE dbcollecthistory IS TRUE